GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 However, in April 2023 — after promising voters that she would protect abortion, prevent rollbacks on the rights of LGBTQ+ North Carolinians, and advocate for gun safety — Rep. Tricia Cotham, who won a safe Democratic seat in the 2022 election, single-handedly reversed that victory.
 She joined the rightwing to create a supermajority in the House, disregarding the will of the voters who elected her, and overriding Governor Cooper’s veto power on critical issues.

-In 2024, TSP is aiming to break the supermajority in the State House.
+In 2024, TSP is aiming to break the supermajority in the House.
 This year, there will be millions of dollars spent on the governor’s race to defeat the extreme rightwing nominee Mark Robinson.
 But even if that effort is successful, we have to end the supermajority to ensure a governor’s veto would matter in blocking harmful laws.
-To achieve our goal, we’re aiming to net at least one additional seat in the House.
+To achieve our goal, we’re aiming to net at least one additional seat in the House or one in the Senate.

 THE STAKES